shimspedy/sengov/content/massachusetts/lynch-stephen-f/_index.md

 As your Congressman, Stephen will continue to help find responsible solutions to America’s gun violence crisis.

-## Advancing Equality & Opportunity
+## Advancing Equality AND Opportunity
 While our country is based on the values of liberty and justice for all, the fact is systemic racism, discrimination and injustice remain a part of our reality.
 Stephen believes that every American is entitled to the fundamental rights of equality and that we must fight to eliminate discrimination in every form.

 As a Member of the Committee on Oversight Reform, Stephen is working to reform our criminal justice system and address racial disparities across government services like healthcare, housing, education, employment, and other areas.